jschneier/django-storages/docs/backends/gcloud.rst

 #.
 Ensure the key is mounted/available to your running Django app.
 #.
 Set an environment variable of GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.

+**Note Regarding Authentication**

+There is currently a limitation in the GCS client for Python which by default requires a service account private key file to be present when generating signed urls. **This is important to realize**.
+The service account private key is unavailable when running on a compute service.
+Compute Services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) fetch access tokens from a metadata service.
+Those services do not have access to the service account private key.
+That means you must use one of the IAM sign functions (SignBlob, SignJwt) to have Google sign using their managed private key.
+This means, you can't directly sign data.
+You must use the Cloud IAM API to do signing.

+Luckily this can be worked around by passing `service_account_email` and `access_token` to the generate_signed_url function.
+When both of those args are provided, generate_signed_url will use the IAM service SignBlob API to sign the url and no private key file is needed.

+Google also now recommends avoiding service account json key files as they are insecure, risky and hard to manage.
+This avoids the need for that when developing locally.

+`GS_SA_EMAIL` will be what is what provided to generate_signed_url param: service_account_email.
+Note, this service account will need credentials to sign and download/upload files as necessary.
+Read more `here <https://cloud.google.com/storage/docs/access-control/signing-urls-with-helpers>`__

 Alternatively, you can use the setting ``credentials`` or ``GS_CREDENTIALS`` as described below.